uditgaurav/onboard_pipeline/README.md

 # Chaos Onboarding Pipeline Documentation

 ## Overview
 The `chaos-onboarding-pipeline` is designed to onboard chaos in a structured and automated manner.
-The pipeline consists of multiple stages and steps that deploy, configure, and validate the required components for chaos engineering in a Kubernetes environment.
+The pipeline consists of multiple stages and steps that deploy, configure, and validate the required components for harness chaos engineering in a Kubernetes environment.

 ## Pipeline Details